ATEX Quality Module Requirements

 To get you started, here are a few of the more important aspects you will need to consider.

-- On an ATEX sales enquire, how do you ensure that what the customer requests is covered by your certificate?
+- On an ATEX sales enquiry, how do you ensure that what the customer requests is covered by your certificate?
 (Consider the build, gas groups, zone, temperature class, ambient temperature etc.)

 - How would you indicate and control an ATEX build from the design plan?